"In 1492, Columbus sailed the ocean blue. He had three ships. He left from Spain. He sailed through sunlight, wind and rain."

 - Read the story of Columbus from indigenous and Western perspectives to help students understand that historical events have more than one side.
 Possible Native-authored texts include the comic book The 500 Years of Resistance by Gord Hill (grades 9-12) and Rethinking Schools’ Rethinking Columbus: The Next 500 Years, which includes lesson ideas that can be adapted for any grade level, historical documents and creative works.
 These resources all help replace the “murky legends” with a celebration of indigenous survival.

 - Read about indigenous experiences related to colonization beyond the arrival of Columbus.
 “Connected to Everything” is great for elementary students.
-You can find middle and high school readings in the text anthology of TT’s anti-bias curriculum, Perspectives for a Diverse America.
+You can find middle and high school readings in TT's Perspectives text library.
 “The First Americans,” “Sure You Can Ask Me a Personal Question” and “Proclamation: To the Great White Father (November, 1969)” are a few examples.

 - Conduct a mock trial of Columbus.
 “You Are There: The Mock Trial of Christopher Columbus,” accessible through the Education Resources Information Center (ERIC) database, “asks students in grades 6-12 to evaluate statements drawn from primary and secondary sources to determine whether or not Columbus should be found guilty of crimes against humanity.”

 - For grades 2-5, read Jane Yolen’s Encounter, a picture book about Columbus’ arrival from a Taino boy’s perspective.
 He warns his community against welcoming this man, and later in the story, he looks back as an old man at the destruction of his people.